 As fiber artists, or yarnies, we have probably accumulated a lot of yarn over time.
 And chances are, that while we have been trying our best to work away at this stash, we can’t use it up as quickly as we would like.
 I started this blanket in the hopes of using up more than half of my yarn supply.
 Did it happen?
 No. Why?
 I have TOO much yarn hahaha.
 So, I realized that I am going to have make a couple more of these blankets, before I reach my goal.
 That is okay by me.

-The best part of this blanket, and the part that will keep you excited and motivated to finish it, is creating your own colour combinations!
+The best part of this weighted blanket, and the part that will keep you excited and motivated to finish it, is creating your own colour combinations!
 In order to use as much yarn as possible, I crocheted with 3 Strands of yarn.
-How did I do this?

 Before we dive into the tutorial, let’s gather our supplies.